wp-plugins/category-featured-images/readme.txt

 * 'cat_id': get the image URL of a specific category id

+Notes:

+* If a post has more than a category with a featured image the first available is loaded
+* If a category hasn't a featured image but it has a parent category with a featured image the parent one is loaded

 == Installation ==

 1. Install and activate the plugin